laisee/client-rust-fix/README.md

 Power.Trade API home page can be found [here](https://support.power.trade/api/api-overview)

 ## Getting Started
 1. Install Rust on device where client will be running.

-See [https://www.rust-lang.org/tools/install](here) for instructions
+   See [https://www.rust-lang.org/tools/install](here) for instructions on installation using Rustup.

+   See [https://forge.rust-lang.org/infra/other-installation-methods.html](here) for other installation methods.

-2. Check that Rustup has installed and configured 1.80 as the default version by typing following command in a console/terminal window
+3. Check that Rustup has installed and configured 1.80 as the default version by typing following command in a console/terminal window
   ```
   rustc --version
   ```